alinstein/SENTIMENTAL-CLASSIFICATION/README.md

 ## Getting Started

-The code for the project implemented in the file "SENTIMENTAL_CLASSIFCATION.ipynb" Dataset for IMDB can be download from: https://www.kaggle.com/carolzhangdc/imdb-5000-movie-dataset Dataset for IMDB can be download from: https://www.kaggle.com/ayushkalla1/rotten-tomatoes-movie-database
+The code for the project implemented in the file "SENTIMENTAL_CLASSIFCATION.ipynb", Dataset for IMDB can be download from: https://www.kaggle.com/carolzhangdc/imdb-5000-movie-dataset, Dataset for IMDB can be download from: https://www.kaggle.com/ayushkalla1/rotten-tomatoes-movie-database,

 ## Results